I, Mordred (2002)

 Immediately we dive back in to an overview of the Fey.
 The Fey are…interesting.
 They are not the whimsical and oftentimes cruel Fair Folk of folklore, but neither are they humans with pointy ears.
 The Fey are divided by a caste system (with its associated intra-group tensions and pitfalls) and live deep in the Forest of Bürr.
 Though they aid Mordred, they are for the most part unconcerned with the affairs of humankind and their worship of the savage heathen deity Silvanus (and his Avatar, the Green Knight) makes them allies of dubious merit.
 The Green Knight, their King, is appropriately distant and uncaring and all of human history is for him but the blink of an eye.
 Phelot, a renowned member of the warrior caste, is tireless in attempting to convince the warrior caste to overthrow the repressive caste-system and taking power for themselves.

-Stats are provided for all four castes (labourers, spies, warriors, leaders) so in theory it might be possible to make them playable characters, though I suspect the game works much better if your PCs are all human.
+Stats are provided for all four castes (laborers, spies, warriors, leaders) so in theory it might be possible to make them playable characters, though I suspect the game works much better if your PCs are all human.
 This is followed up by a list of Monster/NPC stats, short but sweet.
 The mercurial Hautedesert or Green Knight, King of all Fey.
 The Lady of the Lake.
 The Questing Beast!
 And of course Merlin in bizarre Astral Dragon form.
 All are given about 2 paragraphs of description that gives us a good idea what they are about.
 The stats proper are there to serve the setting, not vice versa.
 Crucially, ridiculous stat bloat is avoided so that even the Green Knight is only CR 18 and can be hurt with normal weapons (though anyone attempting to do so is in for a rough fight, given his ability to animate up to 10 trees at once).

 What is next?
 A map of Camelot!
 A great map!
 It has guard schedules, notes on NPCs, atmospheric descriptors (every day Arthur has his feast halls set for the return of the Grail Knights and the feast thrown out when they inevitably do not show up, prompting beggars to fight over the remains), A good way to infiltrate the place (once a year the Contests of Truth are held, a grand festival involving numerous battles between knights, made sour by the inevitably cruel punishments Arthur inflicts on the loser) and places that could be sabotaged or robbed to aid Mordred’s War Effort.
 The village around Camelot is nicely described, filled with charlatans, harlots, thieves and poor men.
 Each Npc is described in terms of appearance, goals and personality, not in stats, for which I applaud it.
 Rules for Std’s for sleeping with prostitutes are provided.
 A picture is painted of a once great place long since fallen into decay and decadence.